pybluez/pybluez/docs/user/intro.rst

-.. orphan page while we develop it.
-This stops sphinx raising a toctree warning.
+.. orphan this page while we develop it to prevent sphinx throwing a toctree error

 :orphan: